Oscar-nominated 'Florida Project' shows the dark side of the happiest place on Earth

 The Oscar-nominated actor says he is grateful for the accolades but wants more people to see a film he is really proud to be a part of.

-The 90th annual Academy Awards airs on Local 10 at 8 p.m.
+The 90th annual Oscars airs on Local 10 at 8 p.m.
 Sunday.

 Copyright 2018 by WPLG Local10.com - All rights reserved.